larryknaebelobsidian/kingdom/Proposition 108. The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom..md

 #### Net
 [Matt.
 13:47-50](https://read.lsbible.org/?q=Matt.+13%3A47-50)
+- dragnet
+- sea
+- fish
+- beach
+- those who drew the net in
+- gathering
+- throwing away

+- at the end of the age
+- those who drew the net in = angels
+	- separated the wicked from the righteous
+	- throw wicked into fiery furnace
+- furnace
+	- weeping and gnashing of teeth

 >The parable of the Net, Matt.
 13:47-50, resembles that of the Tares and Wheat, and therefore requires no explanation.
 The design of this dispensation is represented, the postponement indicated in a preparatory gathering which shall continue until the end of the age.
 The mixed condition until the final separation is a prominent feature.
 The Kingdom, owing to its rejection by the nation, requires this previous casting of the net and its results.
 >p.
 24 Vol. 2 Prop.
 108 Obs.
 3 para.
 5

 #### King and his Servants (Unmerciful Servant)
 [Matt.
 18:23-35](https://read.lsbible.org/?q=Matt.+18%3A23-35)
+- king
+- slaves
+- unforgiven slave
+- unforgiving slave
+- reporting slaves
+- torturers
+Peters notes
 - entrance **conditioned** on brotherly forgiveness
 - servants must **render account** to the King
 - **preparatory qualification** is requisite